 It takes faith, because it’s out of my control—and this can tempt me to worry.

 Today, I’m encouraged as I remember the barista I trained.
 She listened to me.
-She chose to practice that which I taught, and she was great at her job.
+She chose to practice what I taught, and she was great at her job.
 Not because of me.
 I only passed on what I’d learned.

-I’m doing the same thing with my children.
-Passing on what I’ve learned.
-As I place them in the hands of the Lord by faith, I have hope that they’re listening, that the Holy Spirit will teach them, softening their hearts and leading them to understanding.
-That one day, they’ll be great in the Lord.
+I’m doing the same thing with my children—passing on what I’ve learned.
+As I place them in the hands of the Lord by faith, I have hope that they’re listening.
+I’m trusting that the Holy Spirit will teach them, softening their hearts and leading them to understanding.
+And maybe one day, their faith will be great.
 Not because of me, but all because of Him.